Not-a-Fintech-Company/Website/guides/how-to-select-a-bank-partner.md

 description: A primer on how to choose a bank partner.
 ---

-There are a handful of dimensions to look
+These are a handful of dimensions to look at when chosing a bank partner to launch a new product:

 * Location
 * Existing partner products / experience